redmix-run/redmix/docs/docs/graphql.md

 Logging is essential in production apps to be alerted about critical errors and to be able to respond effectively to support issues.
 In staging and development environments, logging helps you debug queries, resolvers and cell requests.

-We want to make logging simple when using Redmix and therefore have configured the api-side GraphQL handler to log common information about your queries and mutations.
+We want to make logging simple when using Cedar and therefore have configured the api-side GraphQL handler to log common information about your queries and mutations.
 Log statements also be optionally enriched with [operation names](https://graphql.org/learn/queries/#operation-name), user agents, request ids, and performance timings to give you more visibility into your GraphQL api.

-By configuring the GraphQL handler to use your api side [Redmix logger](logger), any errors and other log statements about the [GraphQL execution](https://graphql.org/learn/execution/) will be logged to the [destination](logger#destination-aka-where-to-log) you've set up: to standard output, file, or transport stream.
+By configuring the GraphQL handler to use your api side [Cedar logger](logger), any errors and other log statements about the [GraphQL execution](https://graphql.org/learn/execution/) will be logged to the [destination](logger#destination-aka-where-to-log) you've set up: to standard output, file, or transport stream.

 You configure the logger using the `loggerConfig` that accepts a [`logger`](logger) and a set of [GraphQL Logger Options](#graphql-logger-options).